DotNetAnalyzers/StyleCopAnalyzers/README.md

 to the project where you want to enforce StyleCop rules.

-The severity of individual rules may be configured using [rule set files](https://msdn.microsoft.com/en-us/library/dd264996.aspx) in Visual Studio 2015. **Settings.StyleCop** is not supported, but a **stylecop.json** file may be used to customize the behavior of certain rules.
+The severity of individual rules may be configured using [rule set files](https://msdn.microsoft.com/en-us/library/dd264996.aspx) in Visual Studio 2015 or newer. **Settings.StyleCop** is not supported, but a **stylecop.json** file may be used to customize the behavior of certain rules.
 See [Configuration.md](documentation/Configuration.md) for more information.

 For users upgrading from StyleCop Classic, see [KnownChanges.md](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/tree/master/documentation/KnownChanges.md) for information about known differences which you may notice when switching to StyleCop Analyzers.